syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 ---
 # Working with Conditional Formatting

-Conditional formatting allows the contents of a cell to be dynamically formatted.
-This can be defined and applied in XlsIO through  **IConditionalFormat** interface.
+Conditional formatting allows to format the contents of a cell dynamically.
+This can be defined and applied in XlsIO through the **IConditionalFormat** interface.

 ## Create a Conditional Format

-IConditionalFormats represents a collection of conditional formats for a single IRange.
-One or more conditional formats can be added to the range as below.
+The IConditionalFormats represents a collection of conditional formats for a single IRange.
+One or more conditional formats can be added to the range as follows.

 {% tabs %}
 {% highlight c# %}